This post contains affiliate links.

 Take Out the Old Battery

 This will most likely be the easiest part of the project.
-It also seems so obvious that you are probably wondering why we brought it up in the first place.
+It also seems so obvious that you are probably wondering why I brought it up in the first place.
 There are two reasons:

 - To double-check the color of the positive and negative wires.

 - To measure the space to make sure you have room for the new battery after modifying the battery compartment.
 You want to be sure the battery will fit.

 Now that you have made your measurements, it’s time to move on to the next step—making room for the new battery.

 Even in vehicles with room in the back for a battery, people prefer putting them in the front.
 The vehicle already has the weight of the kids, and additional weight in the back does not distribute the weight equally.

 Making room for the battery is a two-part process.

 Most likely, you will have to cut out the front piece on the vehicle.
 You are going to need the following:

 - Bungee cord or another method to keep the hood from closing while you are working